2001–02 Nemzeti Bajnokság I

 The 2001–02 Nemzeti Bajnokság I, also known as NB I, was the 100th season of top-tier football in Hungary.
 The league was officially named Borsodi Liga for sponsoring reasons.
 The season started on 14 July 2001 and ended on 26 May 2002.

 Overview

-It was contested by 12 teams, and Zalaegerszegi TE won the championship.
+It was contested by 12 teams, and Zalaegerszegi TE won the championship for the first time in their history.
+Zalaegerszeg, guided by coach Péter Bozsik, only lost two home games throughout the campaign.
+ZTE's status as champions was confirmed in the 37th round, after a 1-1 draw against Ferencváros meant that Zalaegerszeg's 5 point lead over FTC was impossible to overcome.